 Visit Day for Prospective Graduate Students in the Civil and Environmental Engineering Department

-If you have questions or need assistance please contact Brenda Sampson, Student Services Manager, at email@example.com or at 650-725-2387.
+If you have questions or need assistance please contact JILL FILICE, STUDENT SERVICES SPECIALIST, at firstname.lastname@example.org or at 650-725-2386.

 Once a year the Department of Civil and Environmental Engineering at Stanford University invites all prospective graduate students who have been offered admission to any of the following programs to attend Visit Day:

 - Environmental Engineering (EE)

 Typical Department Visit Day Activities

 |7:45 am - 8:30 am||Registration and continental breakfast in Huang Engineering Center - Mackenzie Room 300|